Shoulder & elbow · Instability surgery

-Remplissage Procedure
+Remplissage procedure

-What is the Remplissage Procedure?
+What is the remplissage procedure?

 When the shoulder dislocates, the ball of the humerus can impact against the socket, creating a dent called a Hill–Sachs lesion.
 If this defect is large enough, it can “engage” with the glenoid rim during arm movement, causing the shoulder to dislocate repeatedly.